angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 Maindeck:

-- Taking out the :card[Island] and replacing it with either a :card[Watery Grave] or the 9th fetch.
+- Taking out the Island and replacing it with either a :card[Watery Grave] or the 9th fetch.
 - Making room for some number of :card[Consider] + :card[Deep Analysis].
   Probably going to start with cutting :card[Preordain] + trimming some cyclers and see where that goes.